As we adapt to progresses in Technology and changes in attitudes and behaviours, Online-bullying is an area that is constantly changing.

 Technology is easily abused and misused and if you are using and accessing these tools, you must ensure you use them safely and respectfully.
 These technologies are extremely useful and particularly help us to learn, play and connect with others.
 Problems occur when people do not understand the consequences of using the technologies and fail to use them with respect.

-The recent rise of cyber-bullying incidents highlights the dangerous and harmful ways in which technologies can be manipulated to harass or degrade others.
+The recent rise of online-bullying incidents highlights the dangerous and harmful ways in which technologies can be manipulated to harass or degrade others.
 As technology has become more accessible and imbedded in daily life, many people have rapidly found themselves dealing with the fallout of abuse and misuse of the Internet, mobile phones and more.

 Flaming: This is sending really offensive, angry, rude, vulgar messages directly to a person or persons or to an online group with the purpose of causing online arguments or fights.